jfalcon-forum/zype-api-calls/README.md

 # zype-api-calls

+Main index.js file contains all logic for Naviga api call.

-Within the index file, two functions need to be set in order to run.
+Within the index-auth0.js file, two functions need to be set in order to run.

 - oauthEndpoint - Uses email and password; returns Auth0 & Naviga responses.
 Need to use the access_token for next call
 - authorizeEndpoint - Uses token; returns Naviga response